 - The city will ONLY pick up at the curb (do not obstruct sidewalk or street)

-- Place all cut ends in one direction
+- Place all cut ends in one direction toward the road

 - Keep pile as neat as possible (branches only, no steel, metal, debris or stumps)